luc-hens/luc-hens.github.io/guide.md

 ### How do I perform statistical analysis?

-To perform statistical analysis use **R** or **Python** (I use both), or the software from your quantitative methods class (such as SPSS, eViews, or Gretl). **Wolfram Alpha** is useful to do quick statistical computations on-line.
-Don't use a spreadsheet program such as Microsoft Excel; spreadsheet programs are poor tools for graphing data and for statistical analysis.
+To perform statistical analysis use **Python** or **R** (I use both but mostly Python).
+If you know another statistical software such as SPSS or eViews, that's acceptable too. **Wolfram Alpha** is useful to do quick statistical computations on-line.
+Don't use a spreadsheet program such as Microsoft Excel, LibreOffice Calc, or Numbers: spreadsheet programs are poor tools for graphing data and for statistical analysis.
 Burns (2005) gives some reasons why (Burns, P. (2005). *Spreadsheet Addiction* ([link](http://www.burns-stat.com/pages/Tutor/spreadsheet_addiction.html)).
 For a more comprehensive and technical discussion, see the papers by Yu (2008); Yalta (2008); and McCullough & Heiser in *Computational Statistics and Data Analysis*, **52**(10)).

+You should provide your promotor with your data and code.

+**Python**.
+Python is a powerful general-purpose programming language with great data analysis tools.
+If you have no preference between **R** and **Python**, I recommend that you use **Python** in **Jupyter notebooks** ([link](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)):

+> Notebook documents (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
+Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.

+To get both Jupyter and Python, download and install the Anaconda distribution ([link](https://www.anaconda.com/products/individual)).
+Here is a Jupyter Notebook that shows how to use Python to draw the diagrams and do the computations from an introductory applied statistics course: [Statistics-I-using-Python.ipynb](Statistics-I-using-Python.ipynb) ([here](Statistics-I-using-Python.pdf) is the document as a pdf).
+Books on using Python to do statistical analysis:
+* Sheppard, K. (2020). *Introduction to Python for Econometrics, Statistics and Data Analysis.* University of Oxford, Oxford, 4th edition.
+Can be downloaded [here](https://www.kevinsheppard.com/files/teaching/python/notes/python_introduction_2020.pdf)).
+- Haslwanter, T. (2016). *An Introduction to Statistics with Python: With Applications in the Life Sciences.* Berlin: Springer.
+Available in the VUB library soon, call number: to be announced (in process, January 2022).
+- Galea, A. (2018). *Beginning Data Science with Python and Jupyter*.
+Birmingham: Packt.

 **R**.
 "R is (&hellip;) a freely available language and environment for statistical computing and graphics which provides a wide variety of statistical and graphical techniques."
 R runs on Windows, macOS, and Linux.
 R can be downloaded for free on the [R Project homepage](http://www.r-project.org/).
 This document explains how to install and run R and RStudio on your computer (macOS or Windows): [link](Installing-RStudio-and-R.pdf).
 This short document shows how to use R to do the statistical computations from an introductory course in statistics: [link](Statistics-I-technology-help.pdf).
 RStudio is a graphical user interface that makes using R easier.
-R is well documented on-line, but for useful reference books in print, see:xw
+Books on using R:
-- Dalgaard, P. (2002). *Introductory Statistics with R*.
+- Dalgaard, P. (2008). *Introductory Statistics with R. Second edition*.
 Berlin: Springer.
-Available in the VUB library.
+Available in the VUB library, caal number: 004.9 G DALG 2008.
 - Verzani, J. (2005). *Using R for Introductory Statistics*.
 Boca Raton (FL): Chapman and Hall/CRC.
-Available in the VUB library, call number 311.1 G VERZ 2005.
+Available in the VUB library, call number: 311.1 G VERZ 2005.
 - Fox, J. (2002). *An R and S-Plus Companion to Applied Regression*.
 Thousand Oaks: Sage.
-Available in the VUB library.
+Available in the VUB library, caal number: 004.9 G FOX 2002.

-**Python**.
-Python is a powerful general-purpose programming language with great data analysis tools.
-I use Python in **Jupyter Notebooks** ([link](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)):

-> Notebook documents (or “notebooks”, all lower case) are documents produced by the Jupyter Notebook App, which contain both computer code (e.g. python) and rich text elements (paragraph, equations, figures, links, etc…).
-Notebook documents are both human-readable documents containing the analysis description and the results (figures, tables, etc..) as well as executable documents which can be run to perform data analysis.

-If you download and install the Anaconda distribution ([link](https://www.anaconda.com/products/individual)) you have both Jupyter and Python and are ready to go.
-Here is a Jupyter Notebook that shows how to use Python to draw the diagrams and do the basic computations from an introductory applied statistics course: [link](Statistics-I-using-Python.ipynb) ([here](Statistics-I-using-Python.pdf) is the document as a pdf).
-Books on using Python to do statistical analysis:
+**Wolfram Alpha.** Wolfram Alpha (as a web page or a smartphone app) is useful to do quick statistical computations on-line.
+[Here](statistics-in-wolfram-alpha.html) is a document that shows how to do the basic computations from an introductory applied statistics course.
-* Sheppard, K. (2020). *Introduction to Python for Econometrics, Statistics and Data Analysis.* University of Oxford, Oxford, 4th edition.
-Can be downloaded [here](https://www.kevinsheppard.com/files/teaching/python/notes/python_introduction_2020.pdf)).
-- Haslwanter, T. (2016). *An Introduction to Statistics with Python: With Applications in the Life Sciences.* Berlin: Springer.
-On order for the VUB library, call number to be announced.
-- Galea, A. (2018). *Beginning Data Science with Python and Jupyter*.
-Birmingham: Packt.

 **SPSS**.
 VUB students can download SPSS [here](https://wearestudent.vub.be/): e-tools > ICT > Hard- and Software.
 SPSS is installed on PCs in some of the VUB student computer labs.
 A useful book on SPSS is:
 - Field, A. (2013). *Discovering Statistics Using IBM SPSS Statistics*.
 London etc.: Sage.

-**Wolfram Alpha.** Wolfram Alpha (as a web page or a smartphone app) is useful to do quick statistical computations on-line.
-[Here](statistics-in-wolfram-alpha.html) is a document that shows how to do the basic computations from an introductory applied statistics course.

 <!-- documentation/Documents/ExcelStatProbs.pdf)link))
 * Pottel, H. (n.d.).
 Statistical flaws in Excel. ((http://www.pucrs.br/famat/viali/tic_literatura/artigos/planilhas/pottel.pdf)link)).